 During the Procedure:

 - An isopropyl alcohol wipe is applied to the area for hygienic reasons.
 The area to be treated is marked out for the accuracy of treatment and any remaining hair is shaved.
 Areas that are not being treated are covered by a cloth or towel.

 - Client will be given eye protection wear to protect eyes from light flashes.
 Supplied by technician.

 - The skin is typically cooled prior to treatment with an ice pack or cooling gel.
 Or, depending on the laser, a cool clear ultrasound gel may be applied to the area being treated.

-- The technician will then chose the appropriate setting for the desired treatment including energy fluency (J/cm2) pulse rate, duration and Thermal Relaxation Time between pulses.
-The laser hand piece is then applied to the skin on top of the gel and pulses of light are applied in a grid like manner.
+- The technician will then chose the appropriate setting for the desired treatment including energy fluence (J/cm2) pulse rate, duration and Thermal Relaxation Time between pulses.
+The laser handpiece is then applied to the skin on top of the gel and pulses of light are applied in a grid-like manner.
 The light is intense and travels through the skin to the area that needs attention without harming the surrounding tissue.
 Some people compare this to the mild snap of a rubber band.
-The area treated may have a feel of warmth for up to one hour or so after treatment.
+The area treated may have a feeling of warmth for up to one hour or so after treatment.

 - Gel is removed.
 A cold-water compress or cold ice pack can be beneficial and applied at client’s discretion.
-Aftercare skin care is applied to treated area.
-Throughout the treatment you are monitored for effects on skin.
+Aftercare skin care is applied to the treated area.
+Throughout the treatment, you are monitored for effects on skin.

 After the Treatment is completed:

 - The appearance right after the treatment looks similar to flushing and the redness will last from a few minutes to several hours after treatment.
 Because the treated follicles have been heated the area may have slight swelling or erythema, (redness), pigmentation may appear darker and may even crust in some spots.